yazdrahobycha/kottans--frontend/README.md

 1. This was my first encounter with the Linux command line, despite having used a Macbook for over six years.
 In the past, I had limited exposure to the terminal and had limited understanding of its functionality.
 However, I was excited to finally have the opportunity to manipulate my file system through the terminal.
 The article about the HTTP protocol was initially difficult to comprehend, as I had limited understanding of how a browser operates.
 Nevertheless, after multiple readings and extensive research, I was able to form a basic understanding of the subject.
 I am aware that there is still much to learn and I plan to revisit this topic in the future.

 2. I was impressed by the information about the data transfer protocol and the coherence and thoroughness of these systems.
-I was also intrigued by the chmode command, which I initially saw as a magical solution for launching torrent programs.
+I was also intrigued by the <code>chmode</code> command, which I initially saw as a magical solution for launching torrent programs.
 I was surprised to learn that it was simply a change of rights.

-3. I am already actively using various Linux commands, such as cd, chmode, ls-l, among others.
+3. I am already actively using various Linux commands, such as <code>cd</code>, <code>chmode</code>, <code>ls-l</code>, among others.
 Although I am still discovering the full potential of the terminal, I am moving in the right direction.
 As for the HTTP article, I have yet to fully understand its concepts and processes, as they are still abstract in my mind.
 However, I am confident that with time and continued learning, I will gradually fill in these gaps and apply my knowledge in a practical manner.

 ## Git Collaboration